calum74/cutty/doc/with.md

 T *try_get();
 ```

-Gets the current value, or returns `nullptr` if the variable has not been set.
+Gets the value assigned to `with<T,Tag>`, or returns `nullptr` if the variable has not been set.
 Threadsafe, does not throw.

 ## Class `with`